GSA/open-gsa-redesign/_apidocs/exclusions-api.md

 ------|---------------|---------
 06/03/2019 | v1.0 | Base Version
 08/15/2019 | v1.1 | * Added Beta.SAM.Gov to the page title. <br><br> *Updated the Alpha endpoint to v1. <br><br> *Added Secondary Address fields.
+09/25/2019 | v1.0 | * Beta endpoints for public FOUO and Sensitive API were updated from version 0.9 to version 1.0.

 <p><small><a href="#">Back to top</a></small></p>